particleLance/SIMBatchTools/README.md

 `action`

 The action is what we're trying to accomplish.
-Currently, you can only activate or deactivate. deactivate will shutdown all SIM's and reactivate will bring all SIM's back.
+Currently, you can only `reactivate` or `deactivate`.
+Deactivate will shutdown all SIM's and Reactivate will bring all SIM's back.

 After you've filled out all of these values, you can just type `node simbatch.js` to run this project as it's now pre-filled out with our task we're trying to accomplish.